avifcollective/my-cameras/README.md

 An archive of all the cameras I have owned so far, plus some extra images I mightve taken with them!

+No photos are edited, and all photos have been taken by me.

 ## List of cameras

 ### Canon